openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 #### Story 1

-As a MTSRE/MTO, I would like to define ServiceMonitors that will scrape metrics from my managed service by a Prometheus-compatible system.
+As an MTSRE/MTO, I would like to define `ServiceMonitor`s that will scrape metrics from my managed service by a Prometheus-compatible system.

 #### Story 2